morphed

 Best for: Agencies, brands, and enterprises that need guaranteed commercial licensing.
 Essential for any team where legal has veto power over AI-generated assets.

-8. Leonardo AI Phoenix: Best Budget Paid Option
+8. Leonardo AI Phoenix: Solid Quality on a Tight Budget

 Leonardo AI strikes a balance between quality and affordability that makes it practical for hobbyists and small creators.
 The Phoenix model produces solid results across styles, and the daily free token allocation (150 tokens) is enough for casual experimentation.

-The platform also bundles motion generation, canvas editing, and model training, which usually require separate subscriptions elsewhere.
+The platform also bundles motion generation, canvas editing, and model training -- features that usually require separate subscriptions elsewhere.
 For creators who need good-enough quality across multiple content types without managing multiple tools, Leonardo offers genuine value.

 Pricing: